Homemade Candy Recipes

 Twix Bars

 “I enjoy baking and trying new goodies for special occasions and holidays.
-I came across this recipe just in time to try them out for my nephew’s graduation party.
-They were a huge hit!
-I combined a couple of recipes and changed a few steps to simplify and was very pleased with the outcome.
+These are a huge hit!
 The shortbread cookies are wonderful on their own and to use in other applications.” – Jill

 recipe image